vanhung4499/shop-pay/README.md

-# Simple ecommerce project
+# Simple Payment System

 ## Description

-This is a simple ecommerce project.
+This is a simple payment system.
 Built for educational purposes with Node.js, Express.js, MongoDB and EJS.

+This is a sub-system of the simple ecommerce project.
+It is used to handle payment for orders.

 ## Technologies